- JudgeMate for scooter contests

 Equipment Technology Evolution

-Scooter technology has advanced dramatically with aerospace-grade aluminum alloys, titanium components, and precision-engineered compression systems.
-Modern pro scooters are incredibly light yet durable, enabling tricks that were impossible just a few years ago.
+Scooter technology has moved forward with aerospace-grade aluminum alloys, titanium components, and precision-engineered compression systems.
+Today's pro scooters are remarkably light yet durable, enabling tricks that were impossible just a few years ago.

 Global Expansion